 Links news:

 Grounds maintenance: The longer grass on the 'hairy hills' has been popular and has allowed a few wildflowers to flourish.
-Fife Council are amenable to leaving a longer grass strip alongside the railway wall to provide food and shelter from wildlife - a 'hedgehog strip' - and to stop spraying herbicide around trees and posts.
-The grass around trees can be left a little longer.
+Fife Council are amenable to stop spraying herbicide around trees and posts.

 Public toilets: From spring 2023, the management of the east Links toilets was transferred from Links leaseholders to Fife Council direct management.
-Although the toilets were late to open in 2023, their management has been much improved.
-We have asked Fife Council to replace the east Links toilets but, so far, only an external refurbishment has been carried out (May 2024) with new signage added and a clear notice on the opening hours.
+This resulted in improved mamangeement.
+In 2024 they had an external refurbishment with new signage added and a clear notice on the opening hours.
+We continue to press Fife Council and our local Fife Councillors for imporved public toilets and for a Changing Places toilet e.g. at the Beacon Leisure Centre.

 Tree planting: In 2022, eight new lime trees were planted in the gaps along the Links edge to complete the tree line.
 The gaps resulted from tree felled years ago following Dutch elm disease.

-Bins: Fife Council and Fife Coast and Countryside Trust arranged for damaged bins to be refurbished in 2022.
-Additional new bins were provided for that summer season.
-Many thanks to Fife Council for their work in litter collecting and bin emptying.
-In 2023, most of the existing Links bins were retrofitted with plastic 'seagull proof' screens.
+Litter bins: Fife Council and Fife Coast and Countryside Trust replaced the bins along the beachj promenade late 2025.
+Additional new bins were provided at the Links in 2022.
+Thanks to Fife Council, in 2023, most of the existing Links bins were retrofitted with plastic 'seagull proof' screens.
+New bins were provided in 2025.
 PLEASE DO NOT FEED THE GULLS!

 One of the electric vehicle charging point at the west Links car park